glam-lab/degender-the-web/README.md

 Development Setup
 -----------------
-  * Fork this repository
+  * Fork this repository.
-  * `git clone` the repo
+  * `git clone`
-  * Follow the [instructions on the Chrome docs](https://developer.chrome.com/extensions/getstarted#unpacked) to load the extension
+  * Follow the [instructions on the Chrome docs](https://developer.chrome.com/extensions/getstarted#unpacked) to load the extension.
-  * Test on a web page such as [this list of pronouns](http://www.english-language-grammar-guide.com/list-of-pronouns.html)
+  * Test on a web page such as [this list of pronouns](http://www.english-language-grammar-guide.com/list-of-pronouns.html).
   * If you make changes to the code, click the Reload link on the `chrome://extensions` page and then reload pages to pick up the changes.
   * Errors will show up in the console.